 Christmas Plays in Waldorf Schools

-As the season of Advent approaches, my next guest author contributes his thoughts on the Christmas Plays that are traditionally performed in Waldorf Schools and anthroposophical settings.
-I added a few subheadings and notes, and some pertinent quotes from Rudolf Steiner’s lectures that point to the esoteric wisdom behind the scenes of the Paradise Play.
+Guest author Stephen Sheen contributes his thoughts on the Christmas Plays that are performed in Waldorf Schools, with added quotes from Rudolf Steiner’s lectures that point to the esoteric wisdom in the scenes of the Paradise Play.

 I have been associated with the Oberufer Christmas Plays all my life.
 Watching them for many years as a student, acting in them for over 25 years as a teacher, and producing them for 20-odd years at The Cape Ann Waldorf School.